Frequently Asked Questions about NLP

 These ‘techniques’ are presented in live interactive workshops.
 This means that a good NLP workshop is a valuable short-cut to more effective and successful living.
 In a few hours you can learn what may have taken others years to discover in a trial and error manner.

 There is more information about what is NLP here.

-The name was originally an attempt, about 40 years ago, to come up with a name that would comprehensively describe the scope of Neuro-Linguistic Programming.
+The name was originally an attempt, just over 40 years ago, to come up with a name that would comprehensively describe the scope of Neuro-Linguistic Programming.

-NLP provides you with a means to make changes in your own life and to assist others in doing the same.
+NLP provides you with a way of making changes in your own life and in assisting others in doing the same.
 It provides you with

 - insights into how people think and behave

 - advanced communication skills.